AndrePhilot/MacroeconMastery/README.md

 # MacroMastery

-[MacroMastery](https://macromastery.onrender.com/) is a web application designed to assist AP Macroeconomics students in practicing Free-Response Questions (FRQs) and receiving immediate feedback.
+[MacroMastery](https://macromastery.onrender.com/) is a web application designed to assist AP Macroeconomics students in practicing Free-Response Questions (FRQs) and receiving immediate feedback, as there is a lack of resources specifically tailored for this purpose.

-## Purpose

-The primary goal of MacroMastery is to provide a platform for AP Macroeconomics students to practice FRQs, as there is a lack of resources specifically tailored for this purpose.
-The website offers immediate feedback to help students improve their understanding of course concepts.

 ## User Flow